ntustison/PaperANTsX/Text/intro.md

-ANTs is a state-of-the-art, open-source software toolkit for image registration, segmentation, and other functionality for comprehensive biological and medical image analysis.
+The Advanced Noramlization Tools (ANTs) is a state-of-the-art, open-source software toolkit for image registration, segmentation, and other functionality for comprehensive biological and medical image analysis.
 Historically, ANTs is rooted in advanced image registration techniques which have been at the forefront of the field due to seminal contributions that date back to the original elastic matching method of Bajcsy and co-investigators [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa] and continues to set the standard in the field.
 Various independent platforms have been used to evaluate ANTs tools since their early development.
 In a landmark paper [@Klein:2009aa], the authors reported an extensive evaluation using multiple neuroimaging datasets analyzed by fourteen different registration tools, including the Symmetric Normalization (SyN) algorithm [@Avants:2008aa] found in ANTs, and found that "ART, SyN, IRTK, and SPM’s DARTEL Toolbox gave the best results according to overlap and distance measures, with ART and SyN delivering the most consistently high accuracy across subjects and label sets."
-This superior performance was reinforced in a completely different pulmonary imaging evaluation, the Evaluation of Methods for Pulmonary Image REgistration 2010 (EMPIRE10) challenge [@Murphy:2011aa], where ANTs was the top performer for the benchmarks used to assess lung registration accuracy and biological plausibility of the inferred transform (i.e., boundary alignment, fissure alignment, landmark correspondence, and displacement field topology).
+This superior performance was reinforced in a completely different pulmonary imaging evaluation, the Evaluation of Methods for Pulmonary Image REgistration 2010 (EMPIRE10) [@Murphy:2011aa], where ANTs was the top performer for the benchmarks used to assess lung registration accuracy and biological plausibility of the inferred transform (i.e., boundary alignment, fissure alignment, landmark correspondence, and displacement field topology).
 The competition has continued to the present where SyN has remained the top-ranked algorithm.
 Even indirect assessments have demonstrated the performance superiority of ANTs registration.
 In the MICCAI 2012 multi-atlas label fusion segmentation challenge for brain data, the joint label fusion algorithm [@Wang:2013ab] (coupled with SyN) was the top performer.
 In fact, 6 of the top 10 performing entries in that competition used ANTs for performing the spatial normalization.
 A separate competition [@Menze:2014aa] for segmentation of brain tumors from multi-modal MRI held under the auspices of MICCAI 2013 was won by ANTs developers where the registration capabilities were crucial for performance [@Tustison:2014aa].
 The following year an ANTs-based entry for the STACOM workshop concerning cardiac motion estimation won the best paper award [@Tustison:2015ab].

-The ANTs registration component not only encodes advanced developments in image registration research, notably the Symmetric Normalization (SyN) algorithm for deformable diffeomorphic mappings [@Avants:2008aa], but also packages these normalization tools as a full-featured platform that includes an extensive library of similarity measures, transformation types, and regularizers which are built upon the robust Insight Toolkit and vetted by users and developers from all over the world.
+The ANTs registration component not only encodes advanced developments in image registration research but also packages these normalization tools as a full-featured platform that includes an extensive library of similarity measures, transformation types, and regularizers which are built upon the robust Insight Toolkit and vetted by users and developers from all over the world.
 In fact, based on performance and innovations within the ANTs toolkit and our track record of contributions to the ITK registration development efforts, our group was selected for the most recent major refactoring of the ITK image registration component [@Avants:2014aa].
 Not only did this development involve porting previously reported research but also included several novel contributions.
 For example, a newly formulated B-spline variant of the original SyN algorithm was proposed and evaluated using multiple publicly available, annotated datasets and demonstrated statistically significant improvement in label overlap measures [@Tustison:2013ac].
+Moreover, the ANTs/ITK code is open-source and community-developed which allows the full community, including commercial projects, use and build on this framework.

 Since its inception, though, ANTs has expanded significantly beyond its image registration origins.
 Other core contributions include template building